-The War over, hotshot reporter Tom Miller trades the frigid battlefields of Northern France for the warm sunshine and bright lights of Hollywood.
+Home from the War, hotshot reporter Tom Miller trades the frigid battlefields of Northern France for the warm sunshine and bright lights of Hollywood.
 Now dusting a chair at the Los Angeles Chronicle, Miller is looking to make his bones.
-He gets his chance after risking life and limb to rescue two endangered tykes from a burning building.
+He gets his chance after risking life and limb to rescue two endangered tykes from a brownstone inferno.

 His bold heroics not only get him on the front page of every paper in town, but hot on the heels of a mysterious firebug whoâ€™s loose in the city.
 The trail leads him all over Tinseltown: from Beverly Hills and the Metropolitan Studios to Chino State prison and a seedy motel on the dark side of Los Angeles.

 It also leads him into the arms of two very different women: Trudy Wilkes, a young ingenue looking to make her dreams of stardom come true; and Irene Faye, a sizzling blonde bombshell who will do anything to regain her career.